 Vitamin K benefits

-Vitamin K was initially recognised as essential for normal blood clotting, and gained its name from the German word, koagulation.
-Vitamin K acts as a co-factor for an enzyme (gamma-glutamyl caboxylase) which activates a series of Gla proteins that form strong bonds with calcium.
+Vitamin K gained its name from the German word, koagulation when its role in normal blood clotting was recognised.
+Vitamin K activates a series of Gla proteins that form strong bonds with calcium.

-In the liver, this activation is needed to produce the clotting proteins, thrombin, Factor VII, Factor IX, Factor X, protein C, protein S and protein Z, all of which are needed for healthy blood coagulation.
-Vitamin K is used medically as an antidote for the blood thinning drug, warfarin.
+Vitamin K1: In the liver, vitamin K1 is needed to produce clotting proteins (thrombin, Factor VII, Factor IX, Factor X, protein C, protein S and protein Z).
+Vitamin K1 is used medically as an antidote for the blood thinning drug, warfarin.

-Outside of the liver, vitamin K2 is the preferred form used by cells, and this can be produced (in the form of menaquinone-4) by the natural conversion of vitamin K1.
+Vitamin K2: Outside of the liver, vitamin K2 is the preferred form used by cells in artery walls and other tissues, and this can be produced (in the form of menaquinone-4) by the natural conversion of vitamin K1.
+When vitamin K1 intakes are low, however, the liver holds on to its reserves so that little is available for conversion elsewhere.

-Other less well understood interactions between vitamin K2 and Gla proteins are thought to regulate cell proliferation, survival and adhesion, tissue repair, the transportation of thyroxine hormone (T4), and to play a role in insulin secretion within the pancreas.
+Other less well understood interactions between vitamin K2 and calcium-binding Gla proteins are thought to regulate cell growth and survival, tissue repair, the transportation of thyroxine hormone (T4) and insulin secretion within the pancreas.

-Lack of vitamin K2 (and of vitamin K1 from which it is produced) is a key risk factor for atherosclerosis and ensuring good intakes may prevent – and even reverse a build up of calcification within the circulation – although this requires more research to confirm absolutely.
+Lack of vitamin K2 (and of vitamin K1 from which it is produced when plentiful in the diet) is a key risk factor for atherosclerosis and ensuring good intakes may prevent – and even reverse a build up of calcification within the circulation – although this requires more research to confirm absolutely.

 Within the EU, the European Food Safety Authority have so far only authorised health claims that vitamin K contributes to: